Connect with others who understand.

 Written by Alison Channon

-Spinal muscular atrophy (SMA) is a neuromuscular disorder defined by muscle weakness that progresses over time.
-Depending on type, symptoms of SMA can include breathing problems, lack of motor function, inability to stand or walk, and difficulty chewing and swallowing.
+SMA is a neuromuscular disorder that causes worsening muscle weakness over time.
+Depending on the type, symptoms of SMA can include breathing problems, lack of motor function, inability to stand or walk, and difficulty chewing and swallowing.
+Here are some of the different tests you might expect along the way.

 Physical Exam